nrfconnect/sdk-mcuboot/samples/zephyr/README.md

 details on how to build and test this application.

-Note that this sample uses the "ninja" build tool, which can be installed on most systems using the system package manager, e.g., for a Debian-based distro:
+Note that this sample uses the "ninja" build tool, which can be installed on most systems using the system package manager, for example, for a Debian-based distro:

 ```